Violence and autism: In the family environment

-Violence expressed by autistic people
+Violence caused by autistic people

 According to Anne-Sophie Ferry, "Autism is not characterized by violence or outbursts of anger", though the latter sometimes results from communication difficulties or accumulated distress.
 Institutionalized non-speaking autistic adolescents may express violent behaviors such as spitting or biting, without understanding their actions.

-Some behavioral characteristics of autistic people are wrongly interpreted as violence by those around them, including dislike of physical contact, lack of eye contact, and lack of response to parents' voices.
+Research believes some behavioral characteristics of autistic people are wrongly interpreted as violence by those around them, including dislike of physical contact, lack of eye contact, and lack of response to parents' voices.
 Non-speaking autistic people may have inappropriate behavior in terms of force and impact on the other person, leading them to be characterized as violent behaviors.

-Further, autistic people's sensory hypersensitivities can trigger reactions that are perceived as violent.
-Autistic Individuals may attempt to cope with sensory overload by impulsively releasing it through actions such as avoidance or clawing gestures, often without considering the potential for violence; this violence is not intended to harm others but rather as an effort to regulate their sensory experiences.
+Furthermore, autistic people's sensory hypersensitivities can trigger reactions that are perceived as violent.
+Autistic individuals may attempt to cope with sensory overload by impulsively releasing it through actions such as avoidance or clawing gestures, often without considering the potential for violence; this violence may not be intended to harm others and could rather be as an effort to regulate their sensory experiences.

 Criminal and delinquent behavior

-No evidence exists suggesting an association between autism and delinquency, and the delinquency rate is lower among autistic individuals than among non-autistic individuals.
+No evidence exists suggesting an association between autism and delinquency, in fact, statistics show that the delinquency rate is lower among autistic individuals than among non-autistic individuals.

 Individual cases of autistic criminals do not provide generalization of a predisposition to violence to the entire autistic community.

 A psychological profile of two mass murderers sometimes considered autistic, Adam Lanza and Anders Behring Breivik, found that their actions were not explained by autism alone but rather by the intertwining of various factors, including the association between ASD and narcissistic personality disorder, which forms "a particularly 'explosive' combination that increases the risk that an autistic individual may engage in extremely violent behavior".
 Anders Breivik was diagnosed with Asperger syndrome, narcissistic personality disorder, and antisocial personality disorder.

 Jeffrey Dahmer, a cannibalistic and necrophiliac serial murderer, was retrospectively diagnosed with Asperger syndrome in 2002, but the accuracy of that speculative diagnosis has been questioned.
+Mass murderer Dylann Roof was diagnosed with autistic traits and, possibly, ASD by forensic psychiatrist James Ballenger.
+However, similar to Dahmer's case, Roof's diagnosis has been questioned and even rejected by Roof himself, who said that he "would rather die than be labeled as autistic or mentally ill."